Compass Coffee

-Compass Coffee is an American coffee roaster based in Washington, D.C.
+Compass Coffee is an American coffee roaster and coffeehouse chain based in Washington, D.C.
 It was founded in 2014 and operates in Washington, D.C., and Virginia.
 As of June 2024, the company has 18 stores.

 History

 Store in Shaw, Washington, D.C.

 The company was founded by Michael Haft in 2014.
 Following the Shaw neighborhood store, a second store was opened in the same neighborhood in September 2015.
 Over the next few years, other stores were opened in Washington, D.C., and Arlington, Virginia.
 The first drive-through store was opened in October 2022.

 On October 20, 2017, Compass Coffee founder Michael Haft received the District of Columbia Chamber of Commerce's Community Impact Award at the 2017 Chamber's Choice Gala.
 On March 31, 2017, Compass Coffee was featured in DC Mayor Muriel Bowser's State of the District Address for jump-starting the Made in DC movement and creating jobs in DC.

+On January 6, 2026, Compass Coffee filed for Chapter 11 bankruptcy protection amid facing several lawsuits with its landlords over unpaid rent.
+The company plans to sell itself to investors, while closing 11 out of its 20 locations in the process.
+On February 19, 2026, Caffè Nero submitted the $2.9 million winning bid for the company's assets pending bankruptcy court approval.